MatissesProjects/InsaneAquarium/README.md

 # Install
 download the repo
-then run your favorite npm or python server on any port use that `localhost:PORT` to connect
+then run your favorite npm or python server on any port
+> As evident from the code we are too lazy to just tell you about `python -m http.server` use that `localhost:PORT` to connect